open-voice-interoperability/website/site/content/about/_index.md

       - heading: Jon Stine,
         subHeading: Executive Director of Open Voice Network
         text: >-
-          Champions the mission and vision of the broader OVN community
+          Champions the mission and vision of the broader Open Voice Network community
 ---